-As a Graphic Design major you will gain skills needed to work professionally as a print designer, interactive media designer, art director, or creative director for production studios, corporate design groups, advertising agencies, publishers or the film and television industry.
-The Graphic Design program also prepares you for graduate study and professional careers in education.
+As a Graphic Design major you will gain skills needed to start your career in graphic design or pursue graduate study.
+Our alumni have gone on to work as print designers, interactive media designers, art directors, and creative directors for production studios, corporate design groups, advertising agencies, publishers or the film and television industry.

 Graphic design majors have access to an open computer lab with 23” iMac computers, scanners, and Wacom drawing tablets equipped with software including the full Adobe Creative Cloud Suite and FontLab Studio in addition to access to state-of-the-art network infrastructure and server capabilities.
 Our Graphic Design studio houses laser and large format ink jet printers to prepare projects with portfolio presentation quality.

 UNC's Graphic Design program allows students to get involved with the following professional and student organizations: